alan-turing-institute/scivision/examples/README.md

 ## Examples

-This directory contains:
+This directory contains the following example notebooks:
-  - [scivision-core-functionality.ipynb](./scivision-core-functionality.ipynb): a notebook demonstrating essential Scivision functionality
+  - #1 How to use scivision: a notebook demonstrating essential scivision functionality, with image classification models
+  - #2 Image segmentation with scivision

 To run any of the notebooks in this directory locally, do the following, from the top level of this repo: